testcontainers/testcontainers-java/docs/test_framework_integration/junit_5.md

 using JUnit 5.

 ## Limitations

-Since this module has a dependency onto JUnit Jupiter and on Testcontainers core, which has a dependency onto JUnit 4.x, projects using this module will end up with both, JUnit Jupiter and JUnit 4.x in the test classpath.

 This extension has only be tested with sequential test execution.
 Using it with parallel test execution is unsupported and may have unintended side effects.